tlh/sqnc/README.md

 # sqnc

 sqnc is a music editor for hackers.
-It's written in Lisp, based on emacs, makes sound with Csound and has a terminal interface built on ncurses.
+It's written in Common Lisp, based on Emacs, makes sound with Csound and has a terminal interface built on ncurses.

-sqnc is my solution to many years of frusteration with existing music composition software.
+sqnc is my solution to many years of frustration with existing music composition software.
 It gets rid of the mouse, GUI windows, modal dialogs, nested menus, MIDI, pretty instrument and effect plugins and many other concepts taken for granted in modern sequencers and DAWs,